 The New York Times admits it sends major scoops to the US government before publication, to make sure “national security officials” have “no concerns.”
 Although the Washington Post has yet to admit to the same, I suspect both primary mouthpieces of American Empire are equally guilty of serving the (corporate) state rather than the people.

 I have been libeleled in both major mouthpieces for American Empire, the New York Times and the Washington Post.
 Defamation comes courtesy of the Los Angeles Review of Books as of 3 June 2019 with a hit piece by Roy Scranton penned under the auspices of a review of two books.
 I can add Great Britain’s Guardian to the list in July 2009 (and again in July 2018).
 The Guardian was not libeling me when I was a source in 2013.
 Quoting serial liar Michael Mann, Vice joins the evidence-free defamation crowd in July 2019.
+The BBC takes a neutral position on me while misspelling my name in its article dated 16 March 2020.
 I have rarely accused the corporate media of promulgating evidence, and I am certainly not surprised they prefer lies over truth.

 I have appeared on the leading media outlets in Canada, Iran, New Zealand, and Russia.
 In contrast, I have been libeled by the foremost media outlets in the “United” States and “Great” Britain.
 Were I inclined toward conspiracy, I would reach a conclusion about imperialism and censorship.